Best Skin Care Routine To Maintain Beautiful, Youthful Skin

 Several people skip exfoliating their skin, believing it is completely unnecessary.
 But the truth is, your skin needs something stronger to get rid of dead cells.
 And that’s exactly what exfoliation does.
 As you age, it takes more time for the skin to develop new cells and as a result, dead cells could pile up.
 This eventually leads to clogged pores and pimples.

 Exfoliate your skin once a week.
 If you have dry or sensitive skin, opt for something mild.
 For oily skin, pick something that contains charcoal.
 Also, don’t use a body scrub on your face.
-Body scrubs are harsh for the face.
+Body scrubs are harsh for the delicate facial skin.

 7. Do Oil Massages

-Facial oil massages have been followed by several civilizations before us.
-And for good reason!
+Facial oil massages should be an important part of your skin care routine.
 Oils are known for their moisturizing and anti-bacterial effects on the skin.
 Not to mention, they keep the skin soft and supple.
 Coconut oil, jojoba oil, olive oil, almond oil, and rosehip oil work wonders on your face.
-Make sure to massage your face once or twice a week.
+Make sure to massage your face once or twice a week, depending on your skin type.

 8. Follow A Bedtime Routine

-In the night, your skin repairs itself and the cells regenerate.
+At night, your skin repairs itself and the cells regenerate.
 This is the perfect time to show your skin a little love.
-Take off your makeup, clean your face, and moisturize your skin.
+Remove your makeup, clean your face, and moisturize your skin.
 Stick to this ritual and you would wake up to fresher and radiant skin.
 Remember, your skin loves to be pampered.
 Once you start following a bedtime routine, you would notice visible results in a matter of a few days.

 Healthy habits also matter.
 Avoid smoking cigarettes, since it reduces the collagen in your skin.
 Don’t forget to drink lots of water to keep your body and skin hydrated.
 And of course, eat lots of fruits and veggies.
 These foods will fuel your skin with antioxidants that’ll keep you beautiful.